-- Practice drawing curly fur: Draw fur in wavy clumps using the same criss-cross method and drag a Tombo Mono eraser or kneadable eraser over to indicate the curly highlights.
+- Practice drawing curly fur: Draw fur in wavy clumps using the same criss-cross method and drag a Tombo Mono Eraser Pen or Kneadable Eraser over to indicate the curly highlights.

 - Practice drawing black fur: Follow the line of growth and draw in layers using the fur technique.
 When you reach the right tone, start lifting out with flicks of a kneadable eraser.
-For more detailed highlights use a Tombo-Mono eraser or even a sharpened battery eraser.
+For more detailed highlights use a Tombo Mono Eraser Pen or even a sharpened Jakar Battery Eraser (affiliate links)

 I’m including these drawing ideas because we all have access to birds wherever we live.
 If nothing else you can visit your local park and feed the birds.
 Urban birds are tame enough to get reasonably close and you don’t need any fancy camera gear to get references.

 If you need some inspiration, check out Sarah on Domestika